Funfetti Tahini Chick Pea Blondies

 CLICK HERE TO JOIN

-Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
+Here's what you'll need for these vegan blondies, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.

 • Almond flour.
 Make sure it's the light-colored, blanched almond flour instead of the coarser, darker almond meal.
 I love Bob's Red Mill.
-I don't suggest trying to use another flour here since the results will be very different.
+I don't suggest trying to use another flour since the results will be very different.

 • Maple syrup